|55 Kenosia Avenue

 Chiari malformations are named for Hans Chiari, an Austrian pathologist, who first identified type I-III in 1891.
 Julius Arnold further expanded the definition of Chiari malformation type II and some medical sources began using the name Arnold-Chiari malformation.
 Nowadays, some medical sources use Arnold-Chiari malformation as a broad term for all forms.
 Chiari malformations have also been known as congenital tonsillar herniation, tonsillar ectopia or tonsillar descent.

 The signs and symptoms of Chiari malformation can vary greatly from one person to another.
-Some individuals may not have any symptoms (asymptomatic) upon diagnosis; others may have serious manifestations such as neurological deficits.
+Some individuals may not have any symptoms (asymptomatic) upon diagnosis as an incidental finding; others may have serious manifestations such as neurological deficits.
 Symptoms may go through periods of exacerbation and remission.
 Chiari malformations are highly variable conditions that will affect every individual person differently.
-Specific symptoms can occur in different combinations and generally reflect dysfunction of the cerebellum, the brainstem and the spinal cord.
+Specific symptoms can occur in different combinations and generally reflect dysfunction of the cerebellum, the brainstem, the spinal cord and lower cranial nerves.
 It is important to note that affected individuals may not have all of the symptoms discussed below.
 Affected individuals should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.

 Abnormalities affecting the eyes can also affect individuals with a Chiari malformation including double vision (diplopia), abnormal sensitivity to light (photophobia), blurred vision, involuntary eye movements (nystagmus) and pain behind the eyes.
 Vertigo, dizziness, ringing in the ears (tinnitus) and bilateral hearing impairment can also develop.